MarsBased/handbook/sections/development/project-communication.md

 ## 3. <a name='Weeklyinternalmeeting'></a>Weekly internal meeting

 Once a week, the whole team gathers to discuss tasks for the week, blocking issues or other organizational matters concerning the whole team.

-## 4. <a name='Agiledevelopmentrituals'></a>Agile development rituals

-We usually use a SCRUM-based methodology with two-week sprints, but it depends on the project needs.

-Using SCRUM, the Tech Lead defines before starting a sprint which tasks are included providing technical definition and estimation.
-Once the sprint is ready, a green light is given for developers to tackle the tasks one by one.